maarten-pennings/WordClock/README.md

 ![Minutes graph](minutes.png)

 We can only save 1 character, but that doesn't help, we go from 24 to 23.
-But 24 is 3 rows, and saving one character on the last row doesn't help, we can not fit am hour there.
+But 24 is 3 rows, and saving one character on the last row doesn't help, we can not fit an hour there.

 Two solutions are shown below.
 They fit in three rows.
 ```